leikoilja/ha-google-home/README.md

 local google assistant device (like Google Home/Nest etc) authentication tokens and use those tokens making API calls to Google Home devices.

+## IMPORTANT!!

+With version 1.6 we have changed the update interval from 10 seconds to 180 seconds.
+This is due to this [#202](https://github.com/leikoilja/ha-google-home/issues/202) issue.
+This because of some people experincing devices timing out when trying to get data from them.

+It is possible to manually change the update interval by pressing the `configure` button on the integration page.
+Default is 180 seconds.
+Change this at your own risk!.
+If your devices are timing out, please increase this until it is stable again.

 ## Sensors

 This component will set up the following sensors: